LinusCDE/RedditWallpaperGrab/README.md

 I personally do not have a Windows PC.
 You may need to search in the Internet for how to get the dependencies working in Windows.

 ***
-If someone did the installation on OS X or Windows, I would appreciate your help to complete the according section.
+If someone did the installation on OS X or Windows, I would appreciate your help to complete the according install steps.